TheBeginnerMeng/notes_backup/Python/20220330-PEP8/pep8.md

-When the conditional part of an ``if``-statement is long enough to require that it be written across multiple lines, it's worth noting that the combination of a two character keyword (i.e. ``if``), plus a single space, plus an opening parenthesis creates a natural 4-space indent for the subsequent lines of the multiline conditional.
+When the conditional part of an ``if``-statement is long enough to require that it be written across multiple lines, it's worth noting that the combination of a two character keyword (i.e. ``if``), plus a single space, plus an  creates a natural 4-space indent for the subsequent lines of the multiline conditional.
 This can produce a visual conflict with the indented suite of code nested inside the ``if``-statement, which would also naturally be indented to 4 spaces.
 This PEP takes no